LittleBBBo/TextSummarization-On-Flink/README.md

 In general, a native Flink application will be built to serve an external document summarization application.
 In the training phase, a corpus with plenty of article-summary tuple will be fed as input to an estimator pipeline for training to produce a model pipeline.
 In the reference phase, the Flink application will use the trained model pipeline to serve the summarization request from external application, which take raw article as input and response the summary.

 Inside the estimator pipeline, an abstract TF estimator will be created on top of Flink ML pipeline framework.
 The TF estimator is actually an untrained tensorflow model running in python, which use Flink-AI-Extended to connect to tensorflow.
-After fitting the corpus(or training), the estimator pipeline is converted to the model pipeline.
+After fitting the corpus(or training), the estimator pipeline will be converted to a model pipeline.
 Similarly, a abstract TF Model will be created inside the model pipeline, which actually use trained model on tensorflow to execute transform function.

 The design of the entire system is shown below: